razialauddin/Cryptocurrency_Price_Prediction_Bitcoin/README.txt

-Cryptocurrency Price Prediction Using Deep Learning
+Cryptocurrency Price Prediction Using Deep Learning This is just the model of deep learning.
+There is no UI for this model.

 1. Open 'Cryptocurrency_Price_Prediction.ipynb' in Google Colab.
 2. Upload dataset 'Binance_BTCUSDT_d(12_2017_12_2022).csv' before run the code.